 There are a few methods for earning discount Disney gift cards and finding Disney gift card deals.
 We’re going to start with what we consider the best method before moving on to some other options.

 Best Method Part 1: Rotating 5% Cash Back Categories

 Different credit cards offer different rotating categories in which they'll give you 5% cash back or points back for spending in those categories.
-Here was the Chase Freedom Calendar for 2018:
+Here is the Chase Freedom Calendar for 2019:

 And the current Discover Calendar:

 And finally the Citi Dividend calendar:

-If you can buy gift cards at any of these places, you'll get 5% back.
+If you can buy gift cards at any of these places, you’ll usually get 5% back.
 Companies are always trying to devise ways to exclude gift cards from promotions like this, so your mileage may vary.
 Remember, for Chase Sapphire Reserve cardholders that is effectively 7.5% back.